nrc/r4cppp/README.md

-else) and partly because I found the existing resources for learning Rust unsatisfactory - they spent too much time on the basics that I already knew and used higher level intuitions to describe concepts that could better be explained to me using lower level intutitions.
+else) and partly because I found the existing resources for learning Rust unsatisfactory - they spent too much time on the basics that I already knew and used higher level intuitions to describe concepts that could better be explained to me using lower level intuitions.
 Since then, the documentation for Rust has got *much* better, but I still think that existing C++ programmers are an audience who are a natural target for Rust, but are not particularly well catered for.